jwagenleitner/groovy-wslite/README.md

 For all text based responses (content type starts with "text/") there will be a *TEXT* (i.e., `response.TEXT`) property available for the response.

 For xml based responses, an *XML* (i.e., `response.XML`) property is available that is of type *GPathResult*.

+For json based responses, a *JSON* (i.e., `response.JSON`) property is available that is of type JSONObject or JSONArray.

 ## Dependencies